6.451.1 Policies, Authorities, Categories, and Approvals

 4. Because time-off is not annual leave, it cannot be transferred to another federal employee under the Voluntary Leave Transfer Program.

-2. If an employee is issued a leave restriction letter after the Time-Off Award approval, which would prevent taking the time-off within one year;
+2. If an employee is issued a leave restriction letter after the TOA approval, which would prevent taking the time-off within one year,

 Note: